100+ Interesting Dominican Republic Facts To Know! What is the Dominican Republic Known For?

-Primarily influenced by native Taino, European, and West African music influences, the country is popular and known for its merengue and bachata style music.
+Primarily influenced by native Taino, European, and West African music influences, the country of Dominican Republic is popular and known for its merengue and bachata style music.

 The fast-paced, rhythmic dance matched by equally fast-paced music that is Merengue has become very popular throughout Latin America.
 Another type of dance that has become popular in recent years is Bachata, a form of music and dance that originates in the rural neighborhood.

 Honking your car horn as loud as possible, in traffic jams, is considered pretty normal